ceford/cefjdemos-data-jdm-help-en/articles/languages/languages-content.md

 - **Language Tag** The language tag - example: en-GB for English (UK).
   This should be the exact prefix used for the language installed or to be installed.
 - **URL Language Code** The language code used in multilingual site URLs.
-- **Image** Name of the image file for this language when using the "Use Image Flags" Language Switcher basic option.
-Example: If 'en' is chosen, then the image shall be en.gif.
+- **Image** Name of the image file for this language when using the *Use Image Flags* Language Switcher basic option.
+Example: If *en* is chosen, then the image shall be *en.gif*.
 Images and CSS for this module are in media/mod_languages/
 - **Home** Whether there is a default page set for this language or not.

 ## Tips